-Aaron von Staats is corporate vice president, general counsel and secretary for PTC.
+Aaron von Staats is executive vice president, general counsel and secretary for PTC.
 In this position, Mr. von Staats is responsible for worldwide legal and compliance matters, including corporate governance, securities, compliance, mergers and acquisitions, intellectual property, technology licensing, litigation, employment, real estate and corporate subsidiary management.

 Mr. von Staats was appointed PTC’s General Counsel in 2003 after joining the company in 1997.
 Prior to joining PTC Mr. von Staats practiced as an associate with the Boston law firm Palmer & Dodge LLP.
 He began his legal career as a law clerk for the Honorable Paul J. Liacos, Chief Justice of the Massachusetts Supreme Judicial Court.

-Mr. von Staats is a member of the Association of Corporate Counsel, the American Bar Association and the Boston Bar Association.
+Mr. von Staats is a member of the Association of Corporate Counsel, the American Bar Association, and the Boston Bar Association.
 He also serves as a board member of the not-for-profit organization City Year Boston and as a board member of the Arts & Business Council of Greater Boston.